Skip to main content

 This full-time two-year course will extend your research skills by examining a wide range of communication issues and show you how to apply theoretical knowledge and evidence-based practice to the assessment, treatment and management of these disorders.

-The UC Master of Speech Pathology course is your chance to become a part of a new breed of researcher-practitioners who are committed to making a difference in others’ lives, irrespective of age, disability, illness, cultural, linguistic or social background.
+The UC Master of Speech Pathology course is your chance to become a part of a new breed of researcher-practitioners who are committed to making a difference in others’ lives, irrespective of age, disability, illness, cultural, linguistic or social backgrounds.

 Key facts